Bell Ringing

 The speed of ringing could be controlled by varying the length of pull on the rope, causing the bell to travel through a larger or smaller arc.
 It also allowed the bell to be held on the balance in the upside-down position for a moment giving time for bells to change place in the round.

 A wooden stay was fitted so that the bell could be rested when upside-down against a sliding stop.
-If the rope is pulled too hard this can be broken, the bell rolls right over and the ringer is raised from the floor.
+If the rope is pulled too hard this can be broken, the bell rolls right over and the ringer may be raised from the floor.
 (The old bell ringing joke – very frightening and dangerous!)

 Because bells can only change one place at a time it is not possible to play tunes, so methods were devised whereby the bells rang a numerical pattern, weaving in and out and dodging with one another.
 Methods with names like “Bob Doubles” and “Grandsire Triples” go back a long way in time.